zapier/resthooks/posts/docs.md

 ### List and implement event types.

-Next up would be enumerating and implementing each event type you’d like your REST Hooks subscription system to support.
+Next up would be enumerating and implementing each event type you'd like your REST Hooks subscription system to support.
 Each event type needs two things:

 1. A name (use the noun.verb dot syntax, IE: contact.create or lead.delete).
 2. A payload template (simply mirror the representation from your standard API).

 For starters, we recommend create, update and delete events on your most popular resources.
-For example, if you had contact and deal resources, you’d define and implement contact.create, contact.update, contact.delete, deal.create, etc… events.
+For example, if you had contact and deal resources, you'd define and implement contact.create, contact.update, contact.delete, deal.create, etc… events.

-The payload that you build for each record in your REST API would match exactly your API’s representation of the same object.
+The payload that you build for each record in your REST API would match exactly your API's representation of the same object.
 That makes it easy to map REST resources to hook resources and vice versa.

 ### Mechanism to send hooks.